-- With battery in the motorcycle.
+- 1. With battery in the motorcycle.

-- Connect battery charger/tender lead to motorcycle battery tender connector.
-See Battery Tender Connector (Page 195).
+- a.
+Connect battery charger/tender lead to motorcycle battery tender connector.
+See SERVICE PROCEDURES > BATTERY TENDER CONNECTOR (Page 195).

 - b.
 When charging is completed turn OFF the charger.
 Disconnect the motorcycle battery tender connector.

-- With battery removed from motorcycle.
+- 2. With battery removed from motorcycle.

 - a.
 Place the battery on a level surface.

+b.
 Connect battery charger/tender lead to battery connector adapter lead supplied with the battery charger/tender.